 Brewed with loads of malts and hops, this golden India Pale Ale is true to the style while maintaining a balance between malty and bitter.
 A special blend of American hops give this beer its unique flavor.
 Although fruity and citrusy, this beer has only four ingredients: malt, hops, yeast and water.

 Interesting Fact: This is the first beer Mike ever entered in a homebrew competition and it received an award that day.
 It was at Havana Hideout in Lake Worth, FL.

 Our Caramel Cream Ale was developed to showcase the wonderful caramel notes in dark crystal malts.
 In addition to the malt complexity and creamy mouthfeel, this beer finishes with a hint of vanilla.
 There are no substitutes for this very special American Ale.

 Interesting Fact: The unforgettable flavor of this beer is the result of 100′s of test brews to refine the recipe and method.
 Head brewer and brewery owner, Mike Halker, brewed this beer for his wife Jodi who, for 2 years, kept saying “almost” until he worked his magic and made it the beer it is today.

-Brewed as an American Stout, this beer has a bit more gravity than the average Irish Stout.
-Starting with the creamy head that stouts are know for, this beer continues with a full mouthfeel and finishes with a roasted cocoa flavor.
+Brewed as a Milk Stout it contains lactose to give it a fuller, creamy body.
+Starting with the creamy head that stouts are know for, this beer continues with a full mouthfeel and finishes with a slightly sweet cocoa flavor.
 Delivered at the brewery using nitrogen instead of CO2, this beer takes a bit longer to pour but is definitely worth the wait.

 Interesting Fact: There are a number of ways to impart chocolate flavor into a beer.
 For this beer, grains do part of the job, but it’s the cocoa nibs which add most of it.
 The nibs allow the cocoa flavor in this beer to come through without too much sweetness like would be the case if we added processed chocolate.